Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Notable BuildingsWar, US Revolutionary.
 A significant historical month for this entry is September 1793.

 Location.
-33° 20.668′ N, 80° 8.558′ W. Marker is in Cross, South Carolina, in Berkeley County.
-Marker is at the intersection of Ranger Road (State Highway 132) and Old Highway 6, on the right when traveling north on Ranger Road.
+Marker is missing.
+It was located near 33° 20.668′ N, 80° 8.558′ W. Marker was in Cross, South Carolina, in Berkeley County.
+It was at the intersection of Ranger Road (State Highway 132) and Old Highway 6, on the right when traveling north on Ranger Road.
 Touch for map.
-Marker is in this post office area: Cross SC 29436, United States of America.
+Marker was in this post office area: Cross SC 29436, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Cherokee Path (about 300 feet away, measured in a direct line); Cross Post Office (approx. 1.2 miles away); Gen. William Moultrie (approx. 1.6 miles away); Moss Grove (approx. 1.9 miles away); Friendship Methodist Church (approx. 3.4 miles away); Thomas Sumter's Store (approx. 5.1 miles away); Berkeley County (approx. 6.3 miles away); Village of Eadytown (approx. 6.4 miles away).
-Touch for a list and map of all markers in Cross.
+At least 8 other markers are within 8 miles of this location, measured as the crow flies: Cross Post Office (approx. 1.2 miles away); Gen. William Moultrie (approx. 1.6 miles away); Moss Grove (approx. 1.9 miles away); Friendship Methodist Church (approx. 3.4 miles away); Thomas Sumpter’s Store

 Paid Advertisement